310mc/https-310mc.github.io-tl/source/_posts/submarine/minitalk/chiaki_1.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Chiaki %}
-            Heheh, so it was just as I imagined.
+            Fufu, so it was just as I imagined.
 I knew he'd be drawn to Okinawa's sea.

             Aaalright then, let's go find him!
 Could you call over the other two, Nagumo?
 			{% endbubble %}